deployd/deployd/docs/resource.md

 Resources can also be attributed with meta-data to allow the dashboard to dynamically render an editor gui for configuring a resource instance.

-## Events
+## Events / Scripts

-A `Resource` can execute `Script`s during the handling of an http request.
+A `Resource` can execute `Script`s during the handling of an http request when certain events occur.
 This allows users of the resource to inject logic during specific events during an http request without having to extend the resource or create their own.

 For example, the `Collection` resource executes the *get.js* event script when it retrieves each object from its store.
 If a *get.js* file exists in the instance folder of a resource (eg. `/my-project/resources/my-collection/get.js`), it will be pulled in by the resource and exposed as `myResource.scripts.get`.